shuttle1987/save-and-resume/README.md

 - The `--env` flag specifies the environment that this project should run on, which is a PyTorch 0.2.0 on Python 3.
 - The first `--data` flag specifies that the pytorch-mnist dataset should be available at the `/input` directory
-- The second `--data` flag specifies that the output of a previus Job should be available at the `/model` directory
+- The second `--data` flag specifies that the output of a previous Job should be available at the `/model` directory
 - Note that the `--gpu` flag is optional for now, unless you want to start right away to run the code on a GPU machine.

 #### Via Jupyter